Breed Standards : Northern Breed Group : American Eskimo

 Pure white is most desired.
 The ONLY other permissible colors are: white with biscuit or cream, and cream.

-Disqualification: Any color other than those stated above.
+Disqualifications: Any color other than those stated above.
+Albinism.

 Championship points earned in the Miniature classes are valid in combination with points earned in the Standard classes.